Article & Observations About Diverse Teams Working Better Together

 Diversity, Equity, and Inclusion (DE&I) is one of the most important and timely topics companies are addressing today.
 HR departments are actively recruiting diverse talent and companies are hiring DE&I leaders, as well as training managers to build inclusive teams.
 Iterators LLC has recognized DE&I since its inception.
 We were founded on the principle that people with diverse backgrounds enhance and strengthen software testing outcomes.
 Being a women-owned small business (WOSB) presents both advantages and challenges in the technology field.
 Just as with people in neurodiverse groups, "traditional" companies often perceive women to be either less qualified in this field or to have received special treatment if successful.

 In October 2020, we were contacted and asked to complete a request for proposal (RFP) for the software testing part of a satellite positioning project for the United States Air Force Air University.
 It was exciting as the RFP included a WOSB (the federal government's goal is to award five percent or more of contracting dollars to WOSBs annually .
-Based on our experience, we thought we had a good chance of being awarded the grant.
+Based on our experience, we thought we had a good chance of being awarded the contract by the federal government.

 Women are under-represented in the technology industry.
 In addition to the opportunity to work on cutting-edge technology for the government, we were thrilled that Iterators' diversity of testers (women, neurodivergent, and BIPOC employees) would augment the diversity of thought needed for a project like this.
 This diversity could further influence the field in coming years.